Gay, Lesbian, Same Sex Adoption (LGBT adoption)

 - Washington, D.C. – Single and joint LGBT adoption is permitted.
 Second-parent adoption is also allowed.

 - Maryland – Single LGBT adoption is permitted, no clarification is made on joint adoption.
-Second-parent adoption is allowed in some areas.
+Second-parent adoption is allowed.

 - Virginia – Single LGBT adoption is permitted, and the state does not clearly prohibit joint adoption.
 No clear information is provided on second-parent adoption.